paul-wolf/djaq/README.md

     },
 ```

 So, it assumes peer authentication.
+Change to suite your needs.
+Now
-Now you can migrate.
+you can migrate.
 Make sure the virtualenv is activated!

     ./manage.py migrate